The operational backbone for a membership network.

 How is the review pipeline kept trustworthy?

-Reviews flow from intake into Airtable, where normalized match keys link each one to the correct agency, contact, and brand records.
-Every automation is idempotent — it captures record IDs, tracks a status, and writes an explicit error note when a match fails, so failures are visible instead of silent.
+Reviews are linked to the correct agency, contact, and brand records on normalized match keys, with the record IDs captured.
+Every automation is idempotent: it tracks a status and writes an explicit error note when a match fails, so failures are visible instead of silent.
+Record writes run inside transactions, so a partial run leaves nothing half-applied.

 Have an operation that should run itself?